Next-Generation GPU Rendering in the Browser

 Data Transformation

-Filter, aggregate, or transform large datasets on the GPU before rendering.
-A dataset of 1,000,000 points filtered to 10,000 visible points in a compute pass, with only the visible points rendered.
+Filter, aggregate, or reshape large datasets on the GPU before rendering.
+A dataset of 1,000,000 points filtered to 10,000 visible points in a single compute pass, with only the visible points sent to the renderer.
+This is the pattern behind responsive 3D data visualisation at scale.

 Image and Texture Processing